akmn35/new.dist/README.md

 #> [1] 0.008115344
 ```

-`qtpmd` quantile function for the Power Muth distribution with
+`qtpmd` Quantile function for the Power Muth Distribution with shape
-shape(beta) and scale(alpha) parameters.
+(beta) and scale (alpha) parameters.

 ``` r
 library(new.dist)